Fred returns from the war

 Recognition of decades of work and the standard the herd has reached.
 The first major industry award for the farm.

-Jack Bosworth joins the family business as the fourth generation, focusing on contracting and machinery hire as a deliberate growth area for the farm.
+Jack Bosworth joins the family business as the fourth generation, focusing on improving efficiency through the integration of precision technology across the business and bringing the pigs and arable closer together.

 Across four generations, three things have held: the work itself (pigs, arable, and the operations that go with them), the land at Spains Hall, and the people who have helped run the place.
 The equipment has changed, the scale has changed, and the questions we are asking about how we farm have changed.
 The basic shape of the business has not.
 We think that continuity is worth something, and we are interested in making sure the fifth generation, whoever they are, inherit a farm worth running.